Molybdopterin

 Molybdopterins are a class of cofactors found in most molybdenum-containing and all tungsten-containing enzymes.
 Synonyms for molybdopterin are: MPT and pyranopterin-dithiolate.
 The nomenclature for this biomolecule can be confusing: Molybdopterin itself contains no molybdenum; rather, this is the name of the ligand (a pterin) that will bind the active metal.
 After molybdopterin is eventually complexed with molybdenum, the complete ligand is usually called molybdenum cofactor.
+Molybdopterin is required for all forms of life.